cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

    - Add the processed DUKES 2023 CSV to the `./inputs/data/uk_base_world/dukes_2023` directory.
    - Add the OntoEIP OWL and TTL files to the `./inputs/data/ontoeip` directory (note that these need to be in a flat structure, no subdirectories).
    - Add the UK population density GeoTIFF to the `./inputs/data/population` directory.
-5. Run the script from the `uk-base-world` directory, passing a password for PostGIS and Geoserver:
+5. Run the script from the `uk-base-world` directory, passing a password for PostGIS and GeoServer:
    - Example command: `./scripts/start.sh PASSWORD=pickapassword`
    - If deploying behind an existing URL, the `HOST` parameter can be passed to auto-update the visualisation's client side files (e.g. `./scripts/start.sh PASSWORD=pickapassword HOST=https://theworldavatar.io/demo/uk-base-world`)
 6. Confirm that the required data files are present by pressing the `Y` key.